Mr-McCurdy/curriculum/subjects/mathematics/statistics/content/sampling-distributions.md

 ### 2. Sampling Distribution for Sample Means

-For numerical data, the sample mean $\bar{x} $ is of interest.
+For numerical data, the sample mean $\bar{x}$ is of interest.
 The sampling distribution of $\bar{x}$ gives the distribution of the sample means for all possible random samples of a given size from a population with mean $\mu$ and standard deviation $\sigma$.
 The characteristics of the sampling distribution for the sample mean are as follows:

 - Mean of the sampling distribution of $\bar{x}$ is $\mu_{\bar{x}} = \mu$.
 - Standard deviation of the sampling distribution of $\bar{x}$ is $\sigma_{\bar{x}} = \frac{\sigma}{\sqrt{n}}$, where $n$ is the sample size.